XioZ/ada-zalix-website/README.md

 Using only actors who played in at least 35 movies, by doing so , we isolate Actors with a real precense in the industry.

-By keeping only coefficient with p-values <0.05 , we ensure that the data is Significant and that the results are meaningfull  :
+By keeping only coefficient with p-values <0.05 , we ensure that the data is Significant and that the results are meaningfull:

 ![Figure 4.1 Impact On Movies Ratings for Star Actors](./assets/img/4.1.png)